 - How they interact with your product line or buy your services.

-If you want to learn more about personas, read how to grow your business through persona-based marketing.
+To learn more about personas, read how to grow your business through persona-based marketing.

-4. Evaluate how people perceive your brand and your brand identity
+4. Evaluate how people perceive your brand

 Phase 2: Brand Identity